 The skills gap experienced by manufacturing companies affects growth!

-- The cost-of-turnover effects the bottom line.
+- The cost-of-turnover affects the bottom line.

 - Lack of requisite skills affects productivity and innovation.

 Based on the top challenges cited in the first post, two of the criticisms contributing to the problem were:

 - Lack of management commitment to provide funding, time, and training; and

 - Lack of awareness of what actions can be taken;

 It’s never too late!
 What can you do about it?

 Growth demands investing in people!
 Competitive companies are beginning to understand that they need to make hiring skilled workers and upskilling their current workforce a top priority.
 The speed of innovation and change obsoletes the ‘can’t afford to train’ mentality for those companies who want to win.
 “Fully trained employees drive innovation.
 Trained workers can fully understand equipment and technology in order to improve processes and generate new ideas.”1